CyouRyuu/cyouryuu.github.io/index.md

 <!--Tel: +81-->

 ### News
+- Our paper is accepted by *Journal of Systems Architecture*.
+(Feb.
+2022)
 - I gave a lecture on *Advanced Information Systems*.
 (Jun.
 2021)
-- Our short paper has been published in the proceedings of HSCC-21.
+- Our short paper has been published in *the proceedings of HSCC-21*.
 (May.
-2021)
-- My homepage is migrated from google sites.
-(Apr.
 2021)

 ### Selected Publications
 To see a full list of my publications, please refer to [my DBLP entry](https://dblp.org/pid/207/5208) and/or [my Google Scholar page](https://scholar.google.com/citations?user=iNdsu_kAAAAJ):